abulka/electron-actions1/README.md

 # Electron builds via GitHub actions

+You cannot build for all platforms on your local dev machine, you need to run under multiple OS's, which is what github actions allows you to do.

 I use the `Electron Forge` approach rather than the `Electron Builder` approach.

 To build a quick electron app using electron forge: